ChristianAlexander/gpt-slack/README.md

 ## Configuration

+To easily create the Slack app, use [slack-manifest-template.yaml](./slack-manifest-template.yaml) in the "[create new apps](https://api.slack.com/apps)" page on Slack.
+Make sure to update the event subscription URL once the gpt-slack application is deployed.

 Environment variables:

 - `SLACK_BOT_TOKEN`: Obtain this (and the other slack variables) from [the Slack Bolt JS getting started guide](https://slack.dev/bolt-js/tutorial/getting-started#tokens-and-installing-apps).